ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 of the nodes in contact.
 The weight field is a measure of the duration, intensity or proximity of the contact.
 This is dimensionless number and is used for determining the spread of the infection and is used for filtering the contacts should a node be alerted.
-NB.
-The time and nodes in the CSV file are indexed from 1, the code subtracts 1 so they are zero indexed.
+The addition of a label field is to enable filtering of contacts based on their label.

 ![](image2.png)